code-cody-418/code-cody-418/README.md

 ### Work Experience:
+- **Software Engineer Gesture:** As a software engineer I wrote code for our E-commerce application.
 - **Program Analyst Navajo Nation Human Resources:** As a programmer analyst I rebuilt the departments website, maintained VSphere Infartructure, and conducted a data transfer of millions of documents with metadata.

 - **Gesture Back-end Intern:** At Gesture I built ETL pipelines for data integration between databases and the CRM.